 Payments may be made by check, credit card (preferably online through the Parent Portal), or automatic credit card charges.
 Cash is not accepted for tuition payments.

 Additional children in the same family will receive a 10% discount.
 For discount purposes, a student in the highest level is considered the “first student”.
 The family discount does not apply to drop-in or special classes and cannot be combined with any other discount, including annual payment or semester payment.

 A $40 (by June 30) or $65 (July 1 and after) registration fee is due for each student at the time of enrollment.
 This fee is non-refundable and must be received in order to hold your student’s place in class.
 This fee will be charged to your credit card upon registration.

 All payments are due on the first weekday of each month.
 Accounts that have not been paid by the 7th of the month will incur a $10 late fee.
 Tuition payments not received by the 15th of the month will be automatically charged to your card on file, along with the late fee.

 In the event that a student withdraws during the year, the parent/guardian is responsible for all school year tuition payments until written notice is submitted.
 Written notice is required prior to the first of the month.
-Tuition will still be billed for the month that the withdrawal notice is submitted.
 Past payments are still due and will not be refunded or prorated.
 If a student must withdraw due to prolonged illness or injury, paid tuition may be credited to a future enrollment if proper medical documentation is provided.
 Parent/Guardian is also responsible for any costume balances on costumes that were purchased for the student.

 Texas Ballet Theater School will not refund tuition payments or registration fees for any reason.
 Refunds will not be given for missed or cancelled classes.

 If a positive COVID-19 case or new government guidelines prompt dismissal or temporary closure, the program will continue in a virtual format until reopening.
 The tuition will be adjusted for the upcoming month at a 20% reduction and will continue at the reduced rate until we return to the studios.